canadas wonderland ontario

 The rider is seated in the front row, though it remains unclear whether the seatbelt came undone on its own or if he intentionally unlatched it for attention.

-The video has garnered significant online attention, with many commenters pointing out that seat belts on roller coasters are not always a vital safety feature.
+The video, however, has garnered significant online attention, and many commenters are pointing out that seat belts on roller coasters are not always a vital safety feature.
 "That seat belt is useless.
 Before that, the coaster didn't have it; they only added it later.
 The other models of that ride don't use a seatbelt," someone commented.

-The user went on to explain that riders sometimes unbuckle their seatbelts for added thrill, as it can enhance airtime and allow them to feel a greater sense of weightlessness.
+The user went on to explain that riders sometimes unbuckle their seatbelts for added thrill, as it can increase airtime and give them a greater sense of weightlessness.

 Another user offered additional context, writing, "Former ride operator at another park here!
 This is incredibly dumb and will get you kicked out of the park, but on this particular ride, the seatbelts are just a lawyer-pleaser, and the ride ran without them for several years.
 But some rides genuinely need them."